 Currently in Neverwinter, items give bonuses in addition to stats, rather than being something that you trade stats for.
 This should be something that changes, in order for items to become more interesting.
 I propose the following:

-- Items that have bonuses, have half of the counter stats of an equivalent item level item that does not have stats.
+- Items that have bonuses, have half of the counter stats of an equivalent item level item that does not have a bonus.
 Hitpoints, Power and Weapon damage are not affected by this.

 - The bonuses for items are aimed towards being a 5% increase in performance, assuming it had the same stats as an item that only had stats.
 Note, this is difficult to do and will result in some powerful items.